-If you're overseas and want to apply for an Australian passport for yourself and/or your child, you can do this online.
+If you're overseas and want to apply for an Australian passport for yourself and/or your child, you can download the application form online.
 Proof of identity and Australian citizenship will be required.

 To get started, visit the Australian Passport Office for information on: